Proxxx23/movies-task/README.md

 # tsh-movies
-This is a small API made for a technical recruitment process for The Software House.
-It allows for adding and searching for the movies.
+This is a small API made for a technical recruitment process.
+It allows adding and searching for the movies in DB with JSON format.

 ## Prerequisites
 Copy `.env.example` file into `.env` file.